a10networks/a10networks.github.io/introduction/getting-started.md

 export default setupA10Container(Home)
 ```

-* Try to import an widget from a10-gui-widgets
+* Try to import a widget from a10-gui-widgets

 ```jsx
 import React from 'react'